brycewray/astro-site-legacy/src/pages/posts/2021/08/gems-in-rough-08.md

 Astro's got a lot of promise, but for now it's also kinda frustrating in that a lot of the example code in the [documentation](https://docs.astro.build) simply doesn't work as it should---or, at least, it doesn't for me.
 Astro also is pretty opinionated by design, which has its good points---*e.g.*, fewer ways for certain procedures to go wrong---but also can make it difficult to re-use some items that work perfectly well on other SSGs.

 For example: in the [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io) SSGs, you can insert *shortcodes* into your [Markdown](https://daringfireball.net/projects/markdown) text.
 This lets you insert bits of code to do cool things, like image processing, that Markdown on its own won't allow.
-In Astro, the only way to include code in Markdown is to use an `.astro` file[^dotAstro] with a proprietary `<Markdown>` element and then intermix your code with that.
+In Astro, the only way to include code in Markdown is to use an `.astro` file[^dotAstro] with a proprietary `<Markdown>` component[^deprecation] and then intermix your code with that.
 It works, but this limitation means you're not likely to move years’ worth of shortcode-laden `.md` files over from another SSG.
 That's a **big** deal.
 (The Astro team is [considering](https://github.com/snowpackjs/astro/issues/491) allowing components in actual `.md` files, somewhat like how the [`.mdx` file format](https://mdxjs.com/) works, so this particular gotcha may improve soon.)

 [^dotAstro]: It seems wrong to say aloud, "an 'dot-astro' file," but it looks right on the screen. *C'est la guerre.*

+[^deprecation]: The following May, as Astro neared the release of v.1.0 (and after I'd already [migrated this site to Astro](/posts/2022/04/winds-change/)), the `<Markdown>` component [was deprecated](https://github.com/withastro/rfcs/pull/184); but, well before that time, it had become possible to `import` components into Markdown files, thus obviating my concerns as expressed originally in this post.

 On the bright side, I should note that I was able to convert this site's `imgc` image-delivery shortcode to an `Imgc.astro` component that works perfectly well when dropped into an `.astro` page, so that process is pretty straightforward.